 Course Number and Title: VET 222 Veterinary Nursing II

 This course provides theoretical and technical skills in companion and exotic animal surgical and anesthesia nursing.
 Topics include sterile technique, surgical and monitoring equipment, common surgical procedures, dentistry, and wound management.
 Anesthesiology is discussed, including drugs, patient preparation, monitoring, and post- operative care of the patient.
-Emergency and critical care medicine is included.
 Clinical sessions provide the student hands-on experience with concepts learned during lecture.

 Stethoscope, pen light, scrubs, closed toe, non-skid shoes, digital thermometer, pocket notebook, watch with a second hand and pocket formulary (optional).

 Student must have completed required rabies pre-exposure vaccination series or document proof of protective titer before taking this course.
 The cost of the series is the responsibility of the student and may not be covered by insurance.
 Students will be working with live animals.
 Students are required to travel to Georgetown and off-campus clinical facilities on a weekly basis.